LisaHackett97/MS1-Dog-Daycare/README.md

 - Icon for business, which is a clickable link to bring user back to home page.
 - Address and phone number for business, which is hidden on some screen sizes.
 Allows user to quickly view where business is located.
 - Navigation menu.
-Allows user to navigate to all pages on the site.
+Allows user to navigate to all pages on the site, and to the contact form.

 ### Navigation menu